elixir-tesla/tesla/README.md

 Consider the following case: GitHub API can be accessed using OAuth token authorization.

-We can't use `with Tesla.Middleware.Headers, %{'Authorization' => 'token here'}` since this would be compiled only once and there is no way to insert dynamic user token.
+We can't use `plug Tesla.Middleware.Headers, %{'Authorization' => 'token here'}` since this would be compiled only once and there is no way to insert dynamic user token.

 Instead, we can use `Tesla.build_client` to create a dynamic middleware function: